karlkfi/acm-examples/multi-cluster-access-and-quota/README.md

-# Multi-Cluster Quota and Access
+# Multi-Cluster Access and Quota

-This example shows how to manage Namespaces, ResourcQuotas, and RoleBindings across multiple clusters using Anthos Config Management, GitOps, and Kustomize.
+This example shows how to manage Namespaces, RoleBindings, and ResourcQuotas across multiple clusters using Anthos Config Management, GitOps, and Kustomize.

 ## Quota defaults